awsdocs/amazon-ec2-user-guide-windows/doc_source/application-consistent-snapshots-creating-commands.md

    aws ssm send-command --document-name "AWS-ConfigureAWSPackage" --instance-ids "i-12345678" --parameters '{"action":["Install"],"name":["AwsVssComponents"]}'
    ```

-### Install the VSS Package by Using Tools for Windows PowerShell<a name="application-consistent-snapshots-vss-package-powershell"></a>
+### Install the VSS package by using Tools for Windows PowerShell<a name="application-consistent-snapshots-vss-package-powershell"></a>

 Use the following procedure to download and install the AwsVssComponents package on your instances by using Run Command from the Tools for Windows PowerShell\.
 The package installs two components: a VSS requestor and a VSS provider\.
 The system copies these components to a directory on the instance, and then registers the provider DLL as a VSS provider\.